sebastienserre/freemius-checkout-rewamped/readme.txt

 `[freemius_checkout name="Press Elements" plugin_id="761" plan_id="1078" pricing_id="928" public_key="pk_fe2850d57f7d4f206aefaa106b91f" button_id="purchase" button="Buy Now"]`

-**Pro Version**
-* The Pro Version add a CPT which allow you to have a post by product and a custom single template.
+* add a CPT which allow you to have a post by product and a custom single template.
 * New Widget to list your product where ever you want.
 * New Shortcode to display your products where ever you want.